 Whether you’re in a front-end or rear-end collision, you shouldn’t have to pay for damages or medical costs that aren’t your fault.
 Any amount of property damage could be the basis for a claim.

-How Soon Do I Need to File a Case for Injury in a Car Accident?
+How Soon Do I Need to File a Car Accident Case in Las Vegas?

 It’s always best to contact your insurance provider immediately after a car accident, whether you suffer from an injury or your vehicle has property damage.